PyBossa/iowastate-theme/README.md

-This is the Iowa State University theme for the [Pybossa server](https://github.com/PyBossa/pybossa).
+This is the default theme for the [Pybossa server](https://github.com/PyBossa/pybossa).

 ![Shuttleworth Foundation Funded](http://pybossa.com/assets/img/shuttleworth-funded.png)